Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 American Express® Gold Card vs. Chase Sapphire Preferred® Card

-American Express® Gold Card
+Who should get the American Express® Gold Card?

-Chase Sapphire Preferred® Card
+Who should get the Chase Sapphire Preferred® Card?

-Best signup bonus: Chase Sapphire Preferred® Card
+Best welcome offer: Chase Sapphire Preferred® Card

 Best annual fee: Chase Sapphire Preferred® Card